-State guidelines and the City's Comprehensive Plan do not encourage allow permanent multiple family residential units in excess of the densities permitted by the Future Land Use Map.
+State guidelines and the City's Comprehensive Plan do not allow residential units in excess of the densities permitted by the Future Land Use Map.
 Therefore, additional housing is not proposed as a redevelopment activity.

 Relocation Housing:

 The plan does not envision acquisition of any residential land, nor any low or moderate Income housing units.
 Therefore, no displacement of residents will occur and there will be no need for relocation housing.